Sheriff's Office Police Reform Public Input Meeting - October 21, 2020 @ 6:00 p.m. - Live YouTube Stream

 General County Business

-County Office hours are 9:00 to 5:00 Monday - Friday from September to June and 8:00 to 4:00 for July and August.
+County Office hours are 8:00 to 4:00 Monday - Friday.
 The Motor Vehicle office in Canton is open from 8:00 to 5:00 all year, Massena & Ogdensburg DMV 8:30-4:30 & Gouverneur DMV 8-4.
 The county has a 911 emergency system located in the Public Safety Building.
 Any emergency in the county complex should be reported by dialing 911.

 Most county departments are located within the county complex .
-Community Services (which includes mental health and alcohol and substance abuse), Public Health, Office for the Aging, Economic Development and the Veteran's Department are located in the Human Services Center on Rt.
+Community Services (which includes mental health and alcohol and substance abuse), Public Health, Office for the Aging, One Stop Career Center and the Veteran's Department are located in the Human Services Center on Rt.
 310 near Kinney Drugs.
 The Highway, Solid Waste, Consumer Affairs/Weights and Measures and Forestry Departments are located on Park Street in Canton.

 About St. Lawrence County, New York